 I was numb.
 It was like a nightmare, except there was nothing I could do to wake myself up.

 That brings us to the afternoon of January 4th, when still-very-much-in-love-with-his-ex me was trudging through the streets of downtown Indianapolis trying to sell two tickets to that evening’s Colts-Chiefs playoff game.
 Even though I wasn’t as big of a fan as I had been, a couple of friends and I had gone in on season tickets together, thinking that the resale value would turn us a pretty profit.
 In reality, our shared OneDrive spreadsheet tells me we lost more than 20% that year.
-The tickets to this particular game were worth $153 each, but the most anyone offered me was $100 total.
+The tickets to this particular game were worth $153 each, but the most anyone offered me was $100 for both.
 For that price, might as well go to the game, right?